anyscale/templates/templates/fine-tune-function-calling/README.md

 # Step 4: Evaluation

-Let's evaluate our trained model with GPT-4 as a baseline.
+Let's evaluate our trained model.
+Here we'll use two baselines: (1) the base model before finetuning and (2) GPT-4.
+Note that in a real world setting, you would evaluate your base model *first* before going forward with fine-tuning.

 ## Evaluation strategy